Frank's Place: Plot

 Set in New Orleans, Frank's Place chronicles the life of Frank Parrish (Tim Reid), a well-to-do African-American professor at Brown University, an Ivy League university in Providence, Rhode Island, who inherits a restaurant, Chez Louisiane.
 In the premiere, Frank travels to New Orleans intending to sell the restaurant.
-However, waitress Emerita (she waits only on customers with twenty years or more of patronage) of Chez Louisiane—Miss Marie (Frances E. Williams) has a voodoo spin (curse) put on Frank ensuring that he will come back to carry on his family's business.
+However, waitress Miss Marie (Frances E. Williams), has a voodoo spin (curse) put on Frank ensuring that he will come back to carry on his family's business.
 Consequently, when Frank returns to New England, the life he's known there suddenly goes inexplicably haywire.
 Feeling he has no choice, Frank returns to New Orleans and makes many discoveries about black culture in New Orleans, the differences between northern and southern lifestyles, and himself.

 On its surface, Frank's Place was a fish-out-of-water story, like The Beverly Hillbillies or Green Acres.
 However, the series' story lines featured weightier topics such as race and class issues.